 Interlock Paver Driveway Spring Maintenance

-While interlock pavers are versatile and can create unique driveway designs, there are steps to follow when spring time comes around to ensure your curb appeal is intact.
-Fixing small repairs regularly will avoid the cost of repaving your whole driveway.
-Click here for additional interlock maintenance tips for your home landscaping.
+Unlike asphalt which is only offered in black, interlock pavers are versatile and can create unique driveway designs.
+Follow simple spring time maintenance to ensure your curb appeal is intact and fix small repairs regularly to avoid the cost of repaving your whole driveway.
+For additional interlock maintenance tips for your home landscaping, click here.

 Identifying problems on interlock paver driveways: